JimDesu/basis-lang/spec.md

 $[]                            ; empty sequence
 ```

 The literal-kind tag is `Sequence`.
-Like aggregates, the `$[` is a single open-fence token; the closing `]` matches via the bracket stack.
+Like aggregates, the `$[` is a single open-fence token; the closing `]` matches via bracket balancing per A.6.

 ### A.5 Whitespace and Indentation

 Basis uses indentation as the primary block-structure delimiter.
-The lexer maintains an **indent stack** alongside the bracket and brace stacks of A.6, and emits INDENT and DEDENT tokens as the indentation level changes at line starts.
+Indentation at line start determines whether a line continues the current block, opens a nested block, or closes one or more enclosing blocks.
+The user-facing rules are below; the implementation strategy by which a lexer/parser recognizes these transitions is not specified by this document.

 **Significant whitespace within a line.** Spaces and tabs within a line separate tokens but carry no further significance — `a , b` and `a,b` parse identically.
 The lexer does not require alignment.

-**Indentation at line start.** A line's leading whitespace determines its indentation level.
-The lexer compares the indentation against the current top of the indent stack:
+**Indentation at line start.** A line's leading whitespace determines its indentation level, compared against the indentation of the immediately enclosing block:

-- Equal — the line continues the current block; no INDENT/DEDENT emitted.
+- Equal — the line continues the current block.
-- Greater — the line enters a new nested block; INDENT emitted and the new level pushed.
+- Greater — the line enters a new nested block, beginning the body of whatever construct the prior line introduced (a block marker, a record/object/union/variant body, a `cmd` body, etc.).
-- Less — the line exits one or more blocks; DEDENT emitted for each level popped until the stack top matches the line's indentation.
+- Less — the line exits one or more enclosing blocks until the indentation matches an enclosing-level boundary.

-The indent stack's initial state is a single zero-level marker.
+The initial state is the zero-level boundary corresponding to the top level of the source file.

 **Tab vs. space treatment.** A tab is conventionally treated as eight columns.
 Mixing tabs and spaces in leading whitespace is admitted but discouraged; an implementation may emit a warning.
-(The exact rule is OQ-W1 — confirm whether mixed leading-whitespace is allowed, warned, or rejected.)

-**Comments and blank lines.** A line consisting only of a comment or only of whitespace is ignored by the indent algorithm — its indentation is not compared, no INDENT/DEDENT is emitted, and the line is logically skipped.
+**Comments and blank lines.** A line consisting only of a comment or only of whitespace is ignored for the purpose of indentation comparison and is logically skipped.

-**Bracket-mode indent suspension.** When the bracket or brace stack is non-empty (inside `(...)`, `[...]`, `{...}`, `${...}`, or `$[...]`), the indent algorithm is suspended.
+**Bracket-mode indent suspension.** When inside a bracketed or braced construct (`(...)`, `[...]`, `{...}`, `${...}`, or `$[...]`), the indentation rule is suspended.
 Multi-line argument lists, multi-line aggregate literals, and similar bracketed constructs may span lines with any indentation that aids readability:

 ```
 process: arg1,